-High Threat CQB provides one basic, principle-based method of searching and building entry suitable for a variety of situations up to and including “High Threat” missions.
+The High Threat Close Quarter Battle (CQB) Method provides one basic, principle-based method of searching and building entry suitable for a variety of situations up to and including “High Threat” missions.
 The system combines initial limited penetration or threshold evaluation with cautious or aggressive entry as needed from a tactically superior position using behavior-based methodology.

 The same basic principles and techniques are used at varying speeds to deal with all types of Close Quarter Battle situations: deliberate, dynamic, stealth, and hostage rescue.
-High Threat CQB is suitable for solo operators up to multi-team operations with foundational techniques that span the capabilities of the entry-level law enforcement or military personnel to elite-level SWAT and Special Operation Teams.
-High Threat CQB is currently in use as the primary method of numerous large departments, federal teams, state-level basic training academies, tactical training organizations, and military specialized units.
+High Threat CQB is suitable for solo operators and small teams to multi-team operations with foundational techniques that span the capabilities of the entry-level law enforcement up to military personnel or elite-level SWAT and Special Operation Teams.
+It is currently in use as the primary method of numerous large departments, federal teams, state level basic training academies, tactical training organizations, and military specialized units.

 High Threat CQB provides numerous advantages: